ngDocumentor/ngDocumentor/README.md

 ## Creating a Build

-After enabling service worker configuration in `angular.json`, run `ng build --prod --sourcemaps=false --base-href='/' --vendor-chunk=true --extract-css=true --delete-output-path=true --aot --build-optimizer=true` from project's root folder in the command prompt.
+After enabling service worker configuration in `angular.json`, run `ng build --prod` from project's root folder in the command prompt.
 The built artifacts will be stored in the `dist/` directory.
 Use can use this build folder (your site build) to push to production.

 ## TODO / Plans